-Summarizing, $k$-order contractivity is related to the contraction of the hyper-volume of $k$-parallelotopes under the dynamics.
 The remainder of this paper is organized as follows.
-The next section reviews several notions and results that are required to analyze $k$-contractivity including wedge products and compound matrices.
-Section~\ref{sec:koc} introduces the new notion of~$k$-order contractivity.
-Section~\ref{sec:app} describes applications of $k$-order contractivity to problems from systems and control theory.
+The next section reviews several notions and results that are required to analyze $k$-contraction including compound matrices and \updt{the volume of parallelotopes}.
+Section~\ref{sec:koc} introduces the new notion of~\updt{$k$-contraction}.
+Section~\ref{sec:app} describes applications of \updt{$k$-contraction} to several problems from systems and control theory.